 Your home church, presbytery (Committee on Preparation for Ministry), and synod may provide financial support to their seminary students.
 Let them know your needs.
-Below are scholarship opportunities that CTS students have pursued in the past.
+Below are Presbyterian scholarship opportunities and other resources that Columbia Theological Seminary students have pursued in the past.
 Investigate, and get a head start.
 Review so you may be prepared to apply as soon as they are announced:

 Deadline: Completed applications due around April 15 each year.

 The Omaha Presbyterian Seminary Foundation accepts applications for Apollos Scholarships in the amount of $1,500 or $3,000 per semester for up to 3 years of study.
 Please arrange for references and transcripts to be received in the Foundation office by April 15 as well.
 All completed applications will be forwarded to the selection committee following verification of status as Inquirer or Candidate with the CPM of their Presbytery, and as a full-time student making progress toward an MDiv degree.
 Announcement of scholarship recipients is made on or about August 1 each year.
 In the 60 years since the Foundation began financial support for seminarians, about 70 students from Columbia Theological Seminary have benefited from loans (early years) and scholarships (since 1992).
 Please consider applying.

 - Be an active member of any Presbyterian Church (USA);

 - Be an Inquirer or Candidate under care of a presbytery of the Presbyterian Church (USA); and

 - Preparing for ordination to the Office of Minister of the Word and Sacrament of the Presbyterian Church (USA).

 Deadline: Completed applications due June 30 of each year.

 Information and application can be found at: www.stjohnschurch.org/theogrant.html.
 Call the church (775-826-0990) if you have questions.

 Deadline: Completed application by June 15 of each year.